WillDSmith1995/willsgeo/_posts/resources/2020-07-06-Useful_workbooks.md

 ## Useful excel workbooks for download.

-<ul>The collection of excel workbooks I have build, reconstructed, and used as part of my studies in Earth Science.
+<ul>The collection of excel workbooks I have built, reconstructed, and used as part of my studies in Earth Science.
 Please download, use, and edit at your own volition.</ul>

 <ul>The current available datasets include:</ul>